Weymouth drainage and wastewater strategy

 Climate change is likely to increase the intensity of rainfall leading to higher risk of flooding in the future; however, the magnitude and timing of this change is highly uncertain.

-We are working in partnership with Dorset county council, West Dorset district council and Weymouth and Portland borough council to resolving flooding issues in the catchment and ensure solutions are holistic.
+We are working in partnership with Dorset Council to resolve flooding issues in the catchment and ensure solutions are holistic

 - Relocate Radipole outfall to reduce flooding risk of sensitive areas and increase capacity for development.